Your complimentary articles

 If it’s possible to construct a computer that plays chess, and now a computer that plays Jeopardy, I think a computer that is conscious and moral in the same sense as humans is not too far away.
 Whether that is good or bad, and what impact it will have on us culturally, I have no clear idea.

 • Ernest Dempsey is the editor of the quarterly Recovering the Self.
-He runs a popular blog called ‘Word Matters!’ at ernestdempsey.com.
+He is also a staff writer at greenheritagenews.com.